 A Trip To The Market Town Of Loule

-When visiting a foreign country, it’s always nice to be able to go to a place where you can immerse yourself in the local culture.
+When visiting a foreign country, it’s always nice to go to a place where you can immerse yourself in the local culture.
 Although Vilamoura is designed for tourists, the neighbouring town of Loule offers visitors an insight into the Portuguese lifestyle.
 The town has cobbled streets, quaint shops and a covered market.
 You can find market stalls in the town every day, except Sunday.
 It has a distinctive, European feel, thanks to numerous open-air cafes, crowds of chattering locals and plenty of seating on the beach.
 If you’re looking for a memento of your visit to the region, this is the place to go.

 The Algarve is famous all over the world for its stunning beaches.
-And Vilamoura just so happens to be located near to one of the longest: the 6km Praia de Falesia.
+And Vilamoura just so happens to be located near one of the longest: the 6km Praia de Falesia.

 The beaches here are among the most beautiful in Europe.
 Not only are they long and wide, but are also white sand, and overlook the stunning Atlantic Ocean where the waves are large enough to produce surf.

-Water sports on Praia de Falesia include jet skiing, inflatables and paragliding.
+Water sports on Praia de Falesia include jet-skiing, inflatables and paragliding.
 There are also plenty of sun loungers on the beach for the benefit of guests.